 is a filtered $B\otimes_{\Q_p}K$-module which is free of rank $\rk_BV_B,$ and whose associated graded is projective over $B\otimes_{\Q_p}K.$ For an embedding $\varsigma: K \hookrightarrow E$ we denote by $\HT_{\varsigma}(V_B)$ the multiset in which the integer $i$ appears with multiplicity $\rk_B \gr^i(D_{\dR}(V_B)\otimes_{B\otimes_{\Q_p}K,\varsigma}B).$ We call the elements of $\HT_{\varsigma}(V_B)$ the Hodge-Tate numbers of $V_B$ with respect to $\varsigma.$ Thus, for example $\HT_\varsigma(\varepsilon)=\{ -1\}$.

 Let $\Z^2_+$ denote the set of pairs $(\lambda_1,\lambda_2)$ of integers with $\lambda_1\ge \lambda_2$.
-Fix $\lambda\in(\Z^2_+)^{\Hom_{\Qp}(K,E)},$ and suppose $\rk_B V_B = 2.$ We say that $V_B$ has \emph{Hodge type} $\lambda$ if for each $\varsigma :K\into E$, the Hodge--Tate weights of $V_B$ with respect to $\varsigma$ are $\lambda_{\varsigma,1}+1$ and $\lambda_{\varsigma,2}.$ If $V_B$ is potentially crystalline and has Hodge type $0$, we say that $V_B$ is \emph{potentially Barsotti--Tate}. \footnote{Note that this is a a slight abuse of terminology; however, we will have no reason to deal with representations with non-regular Hodge-Tate weights, and so we exclude them from consideration.} (Note that it is more usual in the literature to say that $V_B$ is potentially Barsotti--Tate if it is potentially crystalline, and $V_B^\vee$ has Hodge type $0$; in particular, all of our definitions are dual to those of~\cite{breuil-mezard}, but of course our results can be translated into their setting by taking duals.)
+Fix $\lambda\in(\Z^2_+)^{\Hom_{\Qp}(K,E)},$ and suppose $\rk_B V_B = 2.$ We say that $V_B$ has \emph{Hodge type} $\lambda$ if for each $\varsigma :K\into E$, the Hodge--Tate weights of $V_B$ with respect to $\varsigma$ are $\lambda_{\varsigma,1}+1$ and $\lambda_{\varsigma,2}.$ If $V_B$ is potentially crystalline and has Hodge type $0$, we say that $V_B$ is \emph{potentially Barsotti--Tate}. \footnote{Note that this is a slight abuse of terminology; however, we will have no reason to deal with representations with non-regular Hodge-Tate weights, and so we exclude them from consideration.} (Note that it is more usual in the literature to say that $V_B$ is potentially Barsotti--Tate if it is potentially crystalline, and $V_B^\vee$ has Hodge type $0$; in particular, all of our definitions are dual to those of~\cite{breuil-mezard}, but of course our results can be translated into their setting by taking duals.)

 An {\em inertial type} is a representation $\tau:I_K\to\GL_2(E)$ with open kernel, with the property that (possibly after replacing $E$ with a finite extension) $\tau$ may be extended to a representation of the Weil group $W_K$.
+In particular, it is semisimple and factors through a finite quotient of $I_K$.
 We say that $V_B$ is of \emph{Galois type} $\tau$ if the traces of elements of $I_K$ acting on $\Dpst(V_B)$ and $\tau$ are equal.

 Let $\rbar: G_K\to\GL_2(\F)$ be a continuous representation.
 Let $R^\square_\rbar$ be the universal $\cO$-lifting ring of $\rbar$, so that $R^\square_\rbar$ pro-represents the functor which assigns to a local Artin $\cO$-algebra $R$ with residue field $\F$ the set of liftings of $\rbar$ to a representation $G_K\to\GL_2(R).$